rwblickhan/astro-rwblickhan.org/src/content/newsletters/in-which-i-wax-nostalgic-for-my-lost-youth.md

 Wow, Mr Subheadline, sure are sassy today, aren’t you?

 Yes, I’m still trying to write fiction.
-I’d like to revisit *Dreams of an Alien God* later this year and expand it to real novella length, and I’m working on two short stories right now, and I’m plotting out a comic (which, hey, if you’re reading this and your lifelong dream is to draw a comic someone else wrote... hit me up 👀).
+I’d like to revisit _Dreams of an Alien God_ later this year and expand it to real novella length, and I’m working on two short stories right now, and I’m plotting out a comic (which, hey, if you’re reading this and your lifelong dream is to draw a comic someone else wrote... hit me up 👀).

 ## Fine But You Haven’t Published Any Of It Yet Have You

 lalala I can’t hear you go back up and reread the section titled “In Which I Wax Nostalgic for My Lost Youth”

-[^1]: Okay, we get one Guanyin for the road.
+[^1]: There was formerly a Stable Diffusion-generated image of Guanyin here, but over time I've gotten _very_ uncomfortable, both with Stable Diffusion and with the, well, appropriation.
+So you get Rooibos instead.

 [^2]: Is age-mate even a term?
 It feels like it must be. 🤔